microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

    - This will also create a smooth UX by reducing the need for UI popups
 - Threat-modelling
    - IETF [RFC 6819](https://tools.ietf.org/html/rfc6819) is a good starting point for threat-modelling when using OAuth 2.0

-# Caveats

-## More than one redirect URIs

-In order to use the website to sign in, the developer will need to set the redirect URI to their own web API.

-In order to use the bot to sign in, in the OAuth provider, the developer will need to set the redirect URI to https://token.botframework.com/.auth/web/redirect.

-Some OAuth providers do not support multiple redirect URIs.
-Thus, we need to use a redirect URI from the web API to make sure existing flows are not disturbed.